 Spain, even though it is a predominantly Catholic country like Italy, has some of the most progressive LGBT laws in Europe.
 Although “sodomy” was once punishable in Spain by being burned alive, homosexuality was decriminalized in 1979.
 Same-sex marriage has been legal in Spain since 2005.
 Adoption by same-sex couples is also allowed.
 As in many countries, gays and lesbians are not always socially accepted in Spain, but homosexuals can serve openly in the army and the Guardia Civil (police).
 They can also be judges or priests.
 Sports, particularly football (soccer), is one area where gay acceptance still has a way to go.
 But Spain has anti-discrimination laws protecting homosexuals in all areas of life, from employment to hate speech.
 Spain has come a long way, baby, since the repressive days of the Franco dictatorship, when homosexuality was a crime.

 Historically, even in the US and the UK, homosexuality (aka sodomy or buggery) was a crime.
 Today most modern industrialized nations have done away with such legal discrimination, but not Russia.
-Although male homosexual acts between consenting adults were decriminalized in 1993, Russian lawmakers, with Vladimir Putin’s encouragement, recently passed a strong “anti-homosexual-propaganda” law that Putin will sign.
+Although male homosexual acts between consenting adults were decriminalized in 1993, Russian lawmakers, with Vladimir Putin’s encouragement, recently passed a strong “anti-homosexual-propaganda” law that Putin signed.
 Same-sex marriages and civil unions are illegal.
 There are no laws prohibiting discrimination against LGBT people in Russia.
 Moscow’s top court has even ruled that no gay pride parades may be held in Moscow over the next 100 years.
 Only 14 percent of Russians support the idea of same-sex marriage.
 It’s not exactly a rainbow coalition.

 The LGBT Pioneers